-Fragrance is a major skin irritant and has absolutely NO benefit to the skin whatsoever.
+Fragrance can be a major skin irritant and has absolutely NO benefit to the skin whatsoever.
 None.
 Zip.
 Zero.
-It can increase photosensitivity in turn accelerating the ageing process, and put you at much greater risk of developing pigmentation.
+It can increase photosensitivity in turn accelerate the ageing process, not to mention put you at much greater risk of developing pigmentation.

 It has absolutely no business whatsoever being in skincare products.
 In fact, you could say that it instantly turns a skin ‘care’ product into a skin ‘uncaring’ product.

 When you see ‘Fragrance’ or ‘Parfum’ listed in the ingredients deck, it’s likely a combination of any number of up to 4000~ individual ingredients.
 It might be 2 or 3 ingredients – or it might be 100.
 Regardless, you’ll probably never know exactly which ingredients are being used to create that fragrance.
 Product formulators aren’t required to declare it because it’s considered a ‘trade secret’ in most cases – both in the US and Australia.